carlynorama/UnsafeWrapCSampler/README.md

 - https://developer.apple.com/documentation/swift/opaquepointer

-## Using this Repo
+## Using the UnsafeWrapCSample repo

 This repo is not designed to import into production code as much as to use as a reference.
-If you want to quickly get a sense of what it can do also down load the companion project mentioned above that has Views for each of the major concepts.
+To quickly get a sense of what it can do, download the companion project mentioned above.
+It has Views for each of the major concepts.

 - First scan the `random.h` for the types of C function that the Swift examples bridge to.
 The header file is commented with the location of the Swift code that calls it.
 The C functions were written to test the Swift code, not to demonstrate best practices in C. For example, `rand()` is not a great source for random numbers, there is very little error checking, some fairly sloppy typing (`int` when should be `uint` or `size_t`, unnecessary `void*`), lots of pointers where you wouldn't necessarily use one, etc.